 Dog Injured In Syrian Terrorist Raid Is Hailed As A Hero In The Mission

-Before Abu Bakr al-Baghdadi detonated a suicide vest, he was "screaming, crying and whimpering" fleeing American forces, winding up trapped in a dead-end tunnel in his Syrian compound, according to President Trump.
+Before Abu Bakr al-Baghdadi detonated a suicide vest, he was "screaming, crying and whimpering" as he was fleeing U.S. forces, winding up trapped in a dead-end tunnel in his Syrian compound, according to President Trump.

-Baghdadi was being chased through the tunnel by an American officer who is being celebrated as a crucial part of the top-secret mission that ended in the demise of one of the world's most-wanted terrorist leaders.
+Baghdadi was being chased through the tunnel by a U.S. officer who is being celebrated as a crucial part of the top-secret mission that ended in the demise of one of the world's most wanted terrorist leaders.

 That officer is a dog.